tiagoengel/phoenix-jsroutes/example/README.md

 running integration tests.

 If you want to use this as base for your project take the configuration with a grain of salt.
-This project have some hacks and configurations that you would not want to use in a normal app.
+This project has some hacks and configurations that you would not want to use in a normal app.
 Most of it is due to the travis environment.

 # Running